yt-project/yt/doc/source/reference/configuration.rst

    $ yt config -h
    $ yt config list --local
-   $ yt config set --local yt log_level 1
+   $ yt config set --local logging.level ALL
-   $ yt config rm --local yt maximum_stored_datasets
+   $ yt config rm --local maximum_stored_datasets
    $ yt config print-path --local

 If no local configuration file is present, these commands will create an (empty) one